-Recently, O_3 stressed in vitro shoot cultures of Melissa officinalis L. (lemon balm) which exhibited an activation of enzymes of phenolic pathway and increased levels of lignin and rosmarinic acid [9], leading to a new role of O_3 as plant elicitor for the stimulation of secondary responses.
-Rosmarinic acid increased during the O_3 treatment and decreased after the recovery in filtered air [9].
+Recently, O_3 stressed in vitro shoot cultures of Melissa officinalis L. (lemon balm) exhibited an activation of enzymes of the phenolic pathway and increased levels of lignin and rosmarinic acid [9], leading to a new role of O_3 as a plant elicitor for the stimulation of secondary responses.
+Rosmarinic acid increased during the O_3 treatment and decreased after recovery in filtered air [9].
 Rosmarinic acid is widely distributed in leaf extracts of Lamiaceae [10] and is the dominant active phenolic compound in M. officinalis.
-Other important compounds present in lemon balm are essential oils, which are principally constituted by the monoterpenes citronellal and citral, (neral and geranial), β -ocimene and citronellol, accompanied by sesquiterpenes β -caryophyllene, germacrene D [11-12].
+Other important compounds present in lemon balm are essential oils, which are principally constituted of the monoterpenes citronellal and citral (neral and geranial), β -ocimene and citronellol, accompanied by the sesquiterpenes β -caryophyllene and germacrene D [11-12].
 Lemon balm constituents have beneficial effects for their antioxidant, antibacterial, antiviral, sedative and spasmolytic properties [13-14].

-It is known that O_3 modifies the VOCs composition in field grown plants [4], but poor evidences have been gained on in vitro plant cultures.
-The increased concentration of phenolic compounds observed in M. officinalis in vitro shoots [9] lead to a new investigation of the involvement of O_3 in essential oil composition in in vitro cultures.
-Recently, it has been demonstrated that the headspace composition of the in vitro medicinal plants Crithmum maritimum, Rosmarinus officinalis, Salvia officinalis and S. hortensis resulted very similar to that of the corresponding field-grown plants [15].
-So, the aim of this study was to verify the effect of O_3 in the headspace composition of in vitro M. officinalis shoots.
+It is known that O_3 modifies the VOC composition in field grown plants [4], but poor evidence has been gained on in vitro plant cultures.
+The increased concentration of phenolic compounds observed in M. officinalis in vitro shoots [9] leads to a new investigation of the involvement of O_3 in the essential oil composition of in vitro cultures.
+Recently, it has been demonstrated that the headspace composition of the in vitro medicinal plants Crithmum maritimum, Rosmarinus officinalis, Salvia officinalis and S. hortensis was very similar to that of the corresponding fieldgrown plants [15].
+So, the aim of this study was to verify the effect of O_3 on the headspace composition of in vitro M. officinalis shoots.

-At the end of the fumigation, no injury was observed in untreated and treated shoots, although membrane integrity was significantly affected by O3 (Figure 1).
+At the end of the fumigation, no injury was observed in untreated and treated shoots, although membrane integrity was significantly affected by O_3 (Figure 1).
 During the exposure, an evident increase of lipid peroxidation was observed [+38.5 and +37.2% of thiobarbituric acid reactive substances (TBARS) levels in comparison with controls, respectively after 1 and 3 h from the beginning of the exposure (FBE)].